 NOTE: 22 women are listed as comprising the Peer Perspective Board, which includes:

 "Carrie A. Thompson, MD, MS, is the residency program director and associate chair of the Mayo Clinic College of Medicine and Science’s Department of Medicine, where she also is an associate professor.
 She is a consultant within the division of hematology."

-Tags: About, ALS, Alzheimer's disease, amnesia, amyotrophic lateral sclerosis, Andrea Boon, Andrea Tooley, artificial intelligence, Barry Borlaug, cancer, cardiology, Carrie Thompson, clinical research, Cynthia McCollough, dementia, dogs, Findings, genetic testing, genetics, gluten, gluten free, health care value, heart attack, heart disease, heart failure, hypertension, insomnia, M. Adeel Rishi, Mayo Clinic Proceedings, mental health, Michelle Mielke, Naveen Pereira, News, News of the Week, obesity, oncology, ophthalmology, pain management, People, pharmacy, physician burnout, research education, stroke, women's health
+Tags: About, ALS, Alzheimer's disease, amnesia, amyotrophic lateral sclerosis, Andrea Boon, Andrea Tooley, artificial intelligence, Barry Borlaug, cancer, cardiology, Carrie Thompson, clinical research, Cynthia McCollough, dementia, dogs, Findings, genetic testing, genetics, gluten free, health care value, heart attack, heart disease, heart failure, hypertension, insomnia, M. Adeel Rishi, Mayo Clinic Proceedings, mental health, Michelle Mielke, Naveen Pereira, News, News of the Week, obesity, oncology, ophthalmology, pain management, People, pharmacy, physician burnout, research education, stroke, women's health